YapengTeng/LabelTool/README.md

 or `pip install -r requirements.txt`, or you can use `conda env create -f environment.yml`

+# cloud
+Pls follow steps by steps to setup.
+Then you can directly label without need of downloading data from cloud.

+1.

 The following is the instruction of shortcut keys: